 I love the idea of giving your products quirky names, but a cute name is not enough.
 Having a clear and concise name for your product will make it easier for your customers to find you.
 Descriptive product names are also good for SEO.
 Search engines will first look at headings, so your keywords should be there.

 Though, you should try not to use all the keywords you can possibly think of in your product’s title.
-You can also add them in your product’s description or in your tags.
+You can also add them to your product’s description or in your tags.

 Good images are probably the most important part of product listings.
 People are less likely to view and purchase a product that has bad images.
 If your images are badly lit or poorly styled, your clients might think that your products are also poorly made.
 High-quality images will make your products stand out.